mmccool/ml-project-1/README.md

 Not all the available data was used; for example, the cabins indicated location and most importantly the deck which may have been a factor in survival rate.
 However, this information had many gaps and it was not clear how to imput missing values.
-Some of the other missing values in the data were odd, for example we found some passengers with missing ages but a quick Google search was able to discover the missing information.
+Some of the other missing values in the data were odd, for example some passengers had missing ages but a quick Google search was able to discover the missing information.
 I elected not to draw in more data from outside sources to keep comparisons fair, and instead imputed missing values using average values.
 I also elected to not try to infer